Skip to contents

 • If the provider was configured with a non-empty allowed_token_types, the token response must include token_type and its value must be one of the allowed types (case-insensitive, e.g., Bearer)

-• Claims: iss matches expected issuer; aud vector contains client_id; sub present; iat is required and must be a single finite numeric; time-based claims (exp is required, nbf optional) are evaluated with a small configurable leeway; tokens issued in the future are rejected
+• Core claims: iss must match the expected issuer; aud must include client_id; sub must be present; iat must be a single finite numeric; time-based claims (exp is required, nbf optional) are evaluated with a small configurable leeway; tokens issued in the future are rejected

-• Header typ (when present): must indicate a JWT (JWT, case-insensitive).
+• JWT header type (typ, when present): must indicate a JWT (JWT, case-insensitive).
 Other values (e.g., at+jwt) are rejected for ID tokens

 • Nonce: must match the previously stored value (if configured)